telerik/fiddler-everywhere-docs/installation-and-setup/quickstart-windows.md

 1. Follow the tutorial steps to successfully install the Fiddler Everywhere CA (certificate authority) and enable it as a system proxy.

+  1. Click **Set System Proxy** to enable Fiddler Everywhere as a system proxy.

+  1. Click **Trust and Enable HTTPS** to install the Fiddler Everywhere CA (certificate authority) in the Windows certificate manager.
+This steps enables capturing and decrypting HTTPS traffic.

+  1. Click **Open Live Traffic** to navigate to the **Live Traffic grid**.

 That's it!
 Fiddler Everywhere will immediately capture all the traffic generated from any application that uses the operating system proxy settings.

 >tip: The Fiddler CA is installed in the OS certificate manager once.
-After the Fiddler Everywhere CA installs successfully, you can directly load the **Live Traffic** tab and manually set/unset the system proxy.
+After the Fiddler Everywhere CA installs successfully, you can directly navigate to the **Live Traffic** tab and manually set/unset the system proxy.

 ## Step 4: Fiddle with the Traffic